abpframework/abp/docs/en/Image-Manipulation.md

 # Image Manipulation
-The ABP Framework provides an abstraction to work with image compress/resize.
-Having such an abstraction has some benefits;

-* You can write library independent code.
-Therefore, you can change the underlying library with the minimum effort and code change.
-* You can use the predefined image resizer/compressor defined in the ABP without worrying about the underlying library's internal details.
+ABP Framework provides services to compress and resize images and implements these services with popular [ImageSharp](https://sixlabors.com/products/imagesharp/) and [Magick.NET](https://github.com/dlemstra/Magick.NET) libraries.
+You can use these services in your reusable modules, libraries and applications, so you don't depend on a specific imaging library.

 > The image resizer/compressor system is designed to be extensible.
 You can implement your own image resizer/compressor contributor and use it in your application.